RichardCoffee/custom-post-type/README.md

 The basis for a lot of the code originated from different places on the web.
 I have tried to give credit where I can.
 My coding style can not be considered 'orthodox' in any way, shape, form, or fashion.

-WARNING:  Use a permalink of `/%category%/%post_name%/` otherwise this thing may not work at all...8-(
+WARNING:  Use a permalink of `/%category%/%post_name%/` otherwise this thing may not work at all...8-(  It is something I am working on.
+Patches welcome.

 ## Update:

 I have started adding plugin components to the repo, working under the assumption that a CPT should always be in a plugin.
-I am also going to be splitting out portions of the code into more governable components.
+I also plan on splitting out portions of the code into more governable components.
 Just about everything is in line for a rewrite.

 ## Features